deftio/bitwrench/dev/bitwrench-todo.md

 ## doc notes:
-document how to "mannually" set up tabs makesure bw doesn't try to "append to head" any code if in nodejs
+document how to "mannually" set up tabs make sure bw doesn't try to "append to head" any code if in nodejs

 ## Themes